dirtsimple/imposer/imposer.md

     EVENT: imposer_done

-# Running require resets the filters and events, so doing it again is a no-op:
+# Running apply resets the filters and events, so doing it again is a no-op:
-    $ imposer require
+    $ imposer apply
 ````

 #### Dumping JSON or PHP